 At this point, it probably feels like everyone you know has a Facebook or some kind of social media account.
 And the facts don’t lie – Facebook has over 1 billion active users every day and those people are not only using the platform as a means of communication, but as a way to search and connect to businesses and services.

-As a roofing business, it may not seem practical to maintain an active social media feed – and you may not see the point, either.
+As a roofing business, it may not seem practical to maintain an active social media feed with associated roofing social media posts – and you may not see the point, either.
 How many of your customers are finding you on Facebook or Twitter?
 Probably not many.

 Having an active social media presence isn’t all about attracting customers – it’s about how you use those channels to communicate with your target audience.

 If you don’t have the resources to constantly update your website content, maintaining a Facebook Page is an easy way to make updates, share before and after photos, customer testimonials, and other professionally-related content that will drive interested parties back to your website or to contact you.